-Immediately following discharge from a hospital or Skilled Nursing Facility as an inpatient, we cover up to three meals per day in a consecutive four-week period, once per calendar year as follows:
+Immediately following discharge from a Plan Hospital or Skilled Nursing Facility as an inpatient, we cover up to three meals per day in a consecutive four-week period, once per calendar year as follows:

 - As part of the discharge process, someone from your care team will initiate a referral valid for 30 days.
 Once the referral is approved, the meal delivery vendor will contact you with meal options and arrange meal delivery.
-You can contact our Member Service Contact Center if you have any questions about your referral (unused referrals are not renewable) - In addition to meals for general health, there are menus to support specific conditions and diets
+You can contact Member Services if you have any questions about your referral (unused referrals are not renewable) - In addition to meals for general health, there are menus to support specific conditions and diets